leelabsg/META_SAIGE/UKB_AllofUS Meta-analysis.md

 ## Description
 To perform integrated association analysis across UKBB and AllofUS, there is a difficulty in that both platforms are not compatible for jointly using individual-level genotypes.
 This page describes example scripts running a meta-analysis between UKBB and AllofUS using META-SAIGE in the [AllofUS Workbench system](https://workbench.researchallofus.org/).

+In this example, we are going to talk about how to run META-SAIGE for two phenotypes: T2D(250.2) and colorectal cancer(153).

 ## Workflow Overview

 ![image](https://github.com/user-attachments/assets/f68437ba-1987-4a7e-86e1-49e51f857245)

-## Summary statistics generation from each cohort
+## Summary statistics generation from allofUS workbench
-- input files description
+### input files description
 1. UKB GWAS summary information

    Genotypes required for generation of the following information can be acquired from [UKBiobank RAP](https://ukbiobank.dnanexus.com/).